California oil spill renews calls to ban offshore drilling

 “It’s time, once and for all, to disabuse ourselves that this has to be part of our future.
 This is part of our past,” he said alongside other elected officials.

-Newsom highlighted the steps he’s taken to curb reliance on oil since he took office in 2019, including a plan to end oil production in the state by 2045 and stop selling new gas-powered cars by 2035.
+Newsom has taken steps to curb reliance on oil, including a plan to end oil production in the state by 2045 and stop selling new gas-powered cars by 2035.
 Still, his administration continues to issue new oil drilling permits off shore and on land, though in 2020 it issued more permits to close wells than to open new ones, said Jacob Roper, a spokesman for the state Department of Conservation.

 Offshore, there are nearly 1,200 active wells in California waters, according to state data compiled by FracTracker Alliance.
 About 370 wells are idle, while nearly 1,300 have been plugged.
 Five permits have been granted to drill new offshore wells during Newsom’s tenure, according to the group.